If you take medication regularly your doctor may suggest that you can order it as a repeat prescription.

 Prescribing Queries

 We have a prescribing clerk available between 8.30am to 11.00am Monday to Friday who may be able to answer queries about prescriptions, where they can’t they will be forwarded to our clinical pharmacist or GP, who will try to resolve the query.
-The Clinician may send you a text for clarification of certain details.
+The clinician may send you a text for clarification of certain details.
 Please respond promptly to these, so queries can be resolved in a timely manner.
 Please note that our prescribing clerks are part of our non- clinical team.
 Choose option 3 on the phone to go straight through to the prescribing clerk.
 They will NOT take requests for repeat prescriptions over the phone as previously detailed but they can answer queries about missing items or changes to repeat prescriptions or inform you if monitoring/reviews are due.

 Medication Changes